 Alaska is the largest state by land area and has one of the most diverse quantities of animals.
 Bats are found in most parts of North America, and Alaska has areas with plenty of food and a conducive living environment.

-Many species of bats can be found in Alaska, with the following the most common.
+Many bats can be found in Alaska, with the following the most common.
 Little brown bats, Keen’s long-eared bat, long-legged myotis, silver-haired bat, the hoary bat, and Yuma myotis all live in Alaska.

 The little brown bats are the most common bat in Alaska.
-They are found in most parts of the state and have a long lifespan between 20 and 30 years.
+They are found in most parts of the state and have a long lifespan, between 20 and 30 years.